paigelucasmiles/mod3_final/README.md

 <h2><img src="https://i.ibb.co/TBWb6FL/Storytelling.png" alt="Storytelling" border="0"> Student Resources</h2>
 <p>
-Our Pokedex is a webapp that utilizes Javascript, HTML, and CSS.
-Utilizing the PokeAPI, we created a Pokedex with the first Generation (Kanto) Pokemon.
-Our intention with this project was to work with a larger, more complex API and expand our knowledge on styling with CSS.<br>
-<br>“It’s more important to master the cards you’re holding than to complain about the ones your opponent was dealt.” – Grimsley :zap:</br>
+This student resources webapp utilizes Javascript, HTML, and CSS.
+The intention of this project was to build an app as a companion to my studies by providing a central location for saving resources key to my learning for later reference.
+Each resource can be tagged with high-level knowledge areas, and searched by name.
 </p>

 <h2>Technologies</h2>

 <ul>
+ <li>Ruby on Rails</li>
  <li>JavaScript</li>
  <li>HTML5</li>
  <li>CSS</li>